AkashSReddy/ulauncher-duckduckgo/README.md

 ## How it works ?

-It takes in the keyword and opens the browser when u hit enter and displays the result
+It takes in the query and opens the browser when u hit enter and displays the result < Keyword : ddg >

 ## Installation